-The 2026 Comprehensive Plan for the county identifies Focus Areas with unique characteristics requiring special planning consideration above and beyond the land use policies contained elsewhere in the Plan.
+The 2026 Comprehensive Plan (the Plan) for the county identifies Focus Areas with unique characteristics requiring special planning consideration above and beyond the land use policies contained elsewhere in the Plan.
 The area examined in this study would be most consistent with the Existing Character Protection Areas identified in the Plan.
 They are defined as corridors or neighborhoods exhibiting a distinctive natural or built character that contributes to the identity of the surrounding area or the county as a whole.
 They were typically identified because the protection and enhancement of their qualities would be important to the general welfare of the community.

 The objective of this process is to prepare recommendations for the study area that will ensure continued high-quality development consistent with the existing village character.
-This information should assist the Board of Supervisors and the Planning Commission in their decisions concerning current and future rezoning and development applications.
+This information should assist the Board of Supervisors and the Planning Commission in their decisions concerning current and future rezoning and development applications, as well as, direction of future infrastructure development and capital improvement projects.